NDevTK/DomainProtect/README.md

 Currently supported browsers: Chrome, Firefox, Edge, Brave, Vivaldi, Chromium

 # How to fix “execution of scripts is disabled on this system.”
-Run Set-ExecutionPolicy RemoteSigned in powershell as admin
+Run Set-ExecutionPolicy Bypass in powershell as admin

 # Why powershell?
 Because its already installed for devices running windows and the code is easily viewable.